ShaunCurtis/Blazr.Demo.Authorization/readme.md

     }
 ```

-Finally we define an `IServiceCollection` extension to add the policy handler services.
-We'll look at these in more detail shortly.
+Finally an `IServiceCollection` extension to add the policy handler services.
+More on these below.

 ```csharp
     public static void AddAppPolicyServices(this IServiceCollection services)